 A Career Cluster is a group of occupations and broad industries that share certain features.
-Recently, Texas has restructured the 16 Career Clusters developed by the U.S. Department of Education into 14 Career Clusters.
-Hallsville High School has learning opportunities available in 10 of the 14 clusters.
+Texas has adopted 16 Career Clusters, the same ones developed by the U.S. Department of Education.
+Hallsville High School has learning opportunities available in 15 of the 16 clusters.